Dig yourself a pie hole before sitting down to Thanksgiving dinner!

 Gels may be available at some, but not all stations.

 The course crosses several streets, and traffic will NOT be stopped!

 It is the runner's responsibility to yield to cars, even the stupid drivers, because cars are big and mean.

 Seriously, be careful at the crossings.
 Posting a fast time at a tiny little race is not worth the risk of injury.

 In case of emergency, dial 9-1-1.

 There is limited support on course, and the fastest response will be from Emergency Services.

-In case of non-emergency, contact "Giblet" the race director
+After that, or in case of non-emergencies like Turkey Trot Raiding Parties, contact "Giblet" the race director